MayaFlux Technical Documentation

 auto result = pipeline.apply_operation(input_data);

-// Or use grammar-based automatic selection
+// Grammar-based automatic selection

 auto adaptive_pipeline = ComputationPipeline(grammar)